igorkry/tnt4j-streams/README.md

 Filling in configuration template:
 * Replace `<YOUR XXXX>` value placeholder with actual value corresponding to your environment.
 * Replace `<YOUR EVENT SINK CONFIGURATION>` placeholder with actual configuration of streamed activity events sink you wish to use.

 **NOTE:** It is **NOT RECOMMENDED** to use `BufferedEventSinkFactory` (or any other asynchronous sinks) with TNT4J-Streams.
-Streams and sinks are meant to act in sync, especially when sink (i.e. `JKCloud`, `Mqtt`, `Kafka`) consumer uses network communication.
+Streams and sinks are meant to act in sync, especially when sink (e.g., `JKCloud`, `Mqtt`, `Kafka`) consumer uses network communication.

 ```properties
 # Stanza used for TNT4J-Streams sources